Coursera expands global learning with AI video | HeyGen

 Key results:

-- 40% increase in video watch time – In regions such as Latin America, localised video content significantly increased total viewing time.
+- 40% increase in video watch time – In regions such as Latin America, localized video content significantly increased total viewing time.

-- 25% lift in course completion rates – Students were more likely to complete courses when video content was delivered in their native language.
+- 25% boost in course completion rates – Students were more likely to complete courses when video content was delivered in their native language.

-- Scalable, authentic localisation – Coursera now delivers translated video content across multiple formats and languages without costly reshoots.
+- Scalable, authentic localization – Coursera now delivers translated video content across multiple formats and languages without costly re-shoots.

 Mustafa encourages other teams to start small.
 “We began with one video.
 That’s all it took to see the impact,” he said.
 “Once you experience it, it’s obvious what this can unlock.”